What Factors Should You Consider When Choosing Golf Cart Batteries?

 How Does Temperature Affect Battery Choice?

-Lead-acid batteries lose 30-40% capacity below 32°F, while lithium-ion retains 85% at -4°F. In hot climates (95°F+), lithium’s thermal stability prevents sulfation issues common in lead-acid.
-For seasonal courses, lithium’s -40°F to 140°F operating range outperforms lead-acid’s 32°F-104°F limits.
-Add insulation kits for lead-acid in cold regions.
+Temperature dramatically impacts performance.
+Lead-acid batteries lose 30–40% capacity below 32°F, while lithium retains 85% at -4°F. In hot climates above 95°F, lithium’s thermal stability prevents sulfation issues common in lead-acid batteries.
+For courses with seasonal extremes, lithium batteries operating from -40°F to 140°F outperform traditional lead-acid solutions.
+Insulation kits can help lead-acid batteries perform in colder regions.

 Which Safety Features Are Critical for Golf Cart Batteries?